-We are committed to building and maintaining strong relationships with all our stakeholders, recognising
+We are committed to building and maintaining strong relationships with all our stakeholders, recognising that these connections are essential to delivering long-term, sustainable success and fulfilling our purpose

 In accordance with Section 172 of the Companies Act 2006, the Directors of Trifast plc are committed to acting in a manner that promotes the long-term success of the Company for the benefit of its shareholders, while having regard to the interests of a broad range of stakeholders.
 This includes employees, shareholders, customers, suppliers and the wider community, as well as the impact of the Company's operations on the environment and its reputation for high standards of business conduct.